netsquare/BrowserBruter/README.md

 **Handcrafted in India 🇮🇳**

-#### Please refer to this for Proof of Concept of our claims - https://net-square.com/browserbruter/WhyWeNeedBrowserBruter/
+### Please refer to this for Proof of Concept of our claims - https://net-square.com/browserbruter/WhyWeNeedBrowserBruter/

-#### Please refer official documentation for installation and usage, It is highly recommended.
+### Please refer official documentation for installation and to learn how to use, It is highly recommended.
 You can find the official documentation - https://net-square.com/browserbruter/

 ## Table of Contents